david-chidester/Cruise-Industry-Market-Research/CONTRIBUTING.md

 ## TODO
-This guide is not comprehensive, I need to add rebasing.
+This guide is not comprehensive.
+I need to add rebasing.
 Maintainer guide